-MSE 514 Reading and Writing (3) Across the Curriculum
+MSE 514 Reading and Writing Across the Curriculum (3)

 An in-depth examination of the nature, theories, and models of reading and writing, and their roles in the elementary and middle school curricula as mediums through which learners acquire and refine knowledge, thinking, and literacy.
 Contemporary instructional approaches, planning, and assessment procedures are reviewed and practiced.